pulumi/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/google-native/_index.md

 ---
 title: Google-Native
-meta_desc: 'This page provides an overview of the native Google Cloud provider for Pulumi: Google-Native.'
+meta_desc: 'This page provides an overview of the Google Cloud Native provider for Pulumi: Google-Native.'
 menu:
   intro:
     parent: cloud-providers